drorm/loopbrowser/README.md

 # Model browser for loopback.js apps
-Let's you browse over your models and perform CRUD operations.
+Lets you browse over your models and perform CRUD operations.

 #Installation